qinjinjia/ec601_OpenCV/README.md

 ```
 A program can read the cvMat object by utilzing a pointer.
 Channels are stored interleaved.
 That is, if you have a 3 channel matrix, say representing the RGB components of an image, then it will be stored as rgbrgbrgb.
 Taking this into account when doing the pointer arithmetic.

 If the type is 8 bit unsigned integer and with 3 channels, each channel occupies 8-bit space and therefore 3-channel occupies 24-bit space.
+Then, the order of pixel structure would be like this,

 |Length |8 bits |8 bits |8 bits |8 bits |8 bits |8 bits |... |
 |---|---|---|--- |---|---|---|---
 |Channel |0 |1 |2 |0 |1 |2 |... |

+We can think it like rgbrgbrgbrgb...

 **Ref1:** [CvMat Struct Reference](http://docs.ros.org/diamondback/api/opencv2/html/c++/structCvMat.html) (accessed on Nov.
 5, 2017)